Olenjan/ItemGenerator/Definitions.md

 	Physics			- What Everything is governed by

 	//L1 - Fundamental layer
-	Property 		- Everything that defines
-	Environment 	- Everything that is there						- Environments are fundamental, exists, have properties Character 		- Everything that are doing						- Characters are fundamental, exist, have properties Item 			- Everything that is had						- Items are fundamental, exist, have properties Action 			- Everything that is done						- Actions are fundamental, they happen, have properties
+	Stat			- Everything that is measured 					- Stats are measurements of and between 'Fundamental(s)' Environment 	- Everything that is there						- Environments are fundamental, exists, have stats Character 		- Everything that are doing						- Characters are fundamental, exist, have stats Item 			- Everything that is had						- Items are fundamental, exist, have stats Action 			- Everything that is done						- Actions are fundamental, they happen, have stats

+	What a 'stat' actually is ?

+	Environment can exist without any stats
+	Character can exist without any stats
+	Item can exist without any stats
+	Action can exist without any stats

 ## Gameplay layers

 	### Fundamental layer

-		Fundamental	- Either "Environment", "Character", "Action" or an "Item" Property 	- Aspect that defines a 'Fundamental Environment - An instance of 'Area'
+		Fundamental	- Either "Environment", "Character", "Action" or an "Item" Stat		- Aspect of a 'Fundamental'
+		Environment - An instance of 'Area'
 		Character 	- 'Actor' controlled by 'Player' or 'AI' Item 		- 'Object' that can owned by a 'Character'